Intelligence Star: Black Shield pilots

 On 26 June 1968, Vice Admiral Rufus L. Taylor, the Deputy Director of Central Intelligence, presented the Intelligence Star for valor to Lockheed A-12 spy aircraft pilots Kenneth S. Collins, Ronald J. Layton, Francis J. Murray, Dennis B. Sullivan, and Mele Vojvodich for participation in Operation BLACK SHIELD.
 The posthumous award to pilot Jack W. Weeks was accepted by his widow.
 These individuals were part of a top secret joint US Air Force/CIA program to replace the Lockheed U-2 spy plane.
 The A-12 flew 20,000 feet higher and four times faster than the previous CIA U-2 program.
 The project was called OXCART and is considered one of the key milestones in aviation history.
 These pilots undertook extraordinarily dangerous missions, both to test this aircraft and to conduct surveillance flights over Vietnam and North Korea.

 André V. Kesteloot

 André Kesteloot (1937–2015).
 Born in Brussels, Belgium, he retired from the CIA in 1994 after having served extensively in the Middle East and Western Europe.
 He was awarded the Intelligence Star for work he performed in the Middle East.

+Edward B. Johnson

+Edward B. Johnson (1943–2024).
+In April 1980, the Director of Central Intelligence Admiral Stansfield Turner presented Edward B. Johnson (formerly known as Julio) with the CIA's Intelligence Star for his heroic actions in the "Canadian caper", a covert operation in Iran.
+Johnson's primary skill was disguises, linguistics, and exfiltrating assets out of hostile areas.
+In 1979, Iranian student militants took 52 Americans hostage in the US Embassy in Tehran.
+Six U.S. embassy employees had managed to escape and hide out at the homes of Canadian diplomats living in the city.

+Johnson, along with Tony Mendez, created a fake movie production company called Studio Six (named for the six embassy personnel).
+They made up a movie poster and took out advertisements in Hollywood trade papers, announcing the production of Argo, a fictitious film.
+Johnson and Mendez went to Tehran, Iran with six fake Canadian passports and a risky plan to present the embassy personnel as Canadian filmmakers.
+Keeping in mind the potential worst-case scenario should somebody be caught, Johnson and Mendez disguised the American diplomats as Canadian filmmakers looking to make a movie in Iran.
+They then exfiltrated all the Americans, as Canadians, safely back to the United States.
+In 2012, the film Argo was based on the story of this rescue, starring and directed by Ben Affleck.
+Johnson retired and was a successful photographer until his death in 2024 at age 81.